kvokka/home-assistant-addons/packetriot/DOCS.md

-# Home Assistant Add-on: Autossh
+# Home Assistant Add-on: Packetriot

 The addon use https://packetriot.com/ service for the tunnel.
 This service will allow to use it for free with auto-generated DNS and